Uncharted Waters: Uncharted Waters: New Horizons

 While the game is more or less open-ended, developing the character's career is necessary to advance the plot.

 At the time of release, the Super NES version of the game is noted to contain superior music to the other ports of the game, as the game took advantage of the Nintendo S-SMP chip and used high quality instrument samples.
 On the other hand, the other console ports of the game at that time were released on consoles that used an OPL2 family chipset for music.
 While the PC could support high quality samples via the Sound Blaster AWE32 or Gravis Ultrasound family of cards, the PC port game did not take advantage of those advanced solutions, instead choosing to only be optimized for AdLib music cards, which used an OPL2 chip for music.

 The Saturn and PlayStation version contained enhanced FMV opening cutscenes.

-Reviewing the Genesis version, GamePro deemed the game an acquired taste due to the bare bones presentation and frequent money-managing, and concluded "If you have an interest in four masted voyages of European discovery, you could read a history book or play this game - the excitement levels are about the same."
+Reviewing the Genesis version, GamePro deemed the game an acquired taste due to the bare bones presentation and frequent money-managing.